thomhastings/attackvector/README.md

 ##### Target use case(s):
 * Research labs targeting malware servers such as command and control servers.
 * Legitimate penetration testing consulting companies needing to do black-box testing.
-* `hacktivists` working within oppressive governmental regiemes.
+* `"Hacktivists"` living within oppressive governmental regiemes bent on censorship.
-* Academics and students working on experimental projects.
+* Academics and students working on experimental or other educational research projects.
-* Intelligence agencies seeking plausible deniability.
+* Anyone at all seeking plausible deniability, personal privacy, freedom or anonymity.

-When I was asking my mentor, a computer security professor who had interned briefly at the CIA, about the ethically gray implications of the project, she replied, `You can always just call it an academic exercise.`
+When I was asking my mentor, a computer security professor who had interned briefly at the CIA, about the ethically gray implications of the project, she replied, `"You can always just call it an academic exercise."`

 Further Q&A ([/r/netsec](http://redd.it/1fcrjh))
 ========================
-Q: How is this different from BackBox?
+Q: How is this different from BackBox/[ADHD](http://sf.net/p/adhd/)/ArchAssault?

 * 1.)
-You're right, on the surface, no difference, all this FOSS was available elsewhere (different packages and repositories).
+All this FOSS was available elsewhere (different packages and repositories).
 However, I (@kensoona) would argue:
 * 2.)
 No one had stiched the pieces together in this particular way.
 I'd argue that Tails features and [design goals like these](https://tails.boum.org/doc/about/features/index.en.html#index3h2) are noble ones for a Kali fork.
 * 3.)
 Kali's [live-build](http://docs.kali.org/live-build/live-build-a-custom-kali-iso) is designed for uses like this.
-Think of it as a post-install script that runs as you generate the ISO instead, so it's sorta like a pre-install?
-IDK
+Think of it as a post-install script that runs as you generate the ISO instead, so it's sorta like a pre-install as opposed to something like [remastersys](http://www.remastersys.com/)/[system-imager](http://system-imaging.blogspot.com/).

 via ex-developer **@kanedasan**:
 * 1) Tor is not configured "globally".
 It does not break UDP scans.
 It is set up such that things like wget and Iceweasel use it out of the box but can easily be switched off (in the case of Iceweasel, just hit the TOR button!)